emilypriebe/about_me/README.md

 ## Link to Site

-You can checkout this site on [GitHub Pages](http://emilypriebe.github.io/about_me/)!
+You can check out this site on [GitHub Pages](http://emilypriebe.github.io/about_me/)!
 ### Legal

 Copyright (c) 2015 **Emily Priebe**